RustFields/rustfields.github.io/implementation/implementation-issues.md

   }
 ```

-It's not possible to write  the same code in Rust, due to limitations of the language.
+It's not possible to write the same code in Rust due to limitations of the language.
 The function below is the first implementation of the Foldhood in Rust:

 ```rust
 pub fn foldhood<A: Copy + 'static>(mut vm: RoundVM, init: impl Fn() -> A, aggr: impl Fn(A, A) -> A, expr: impl Fn(RoundVM) -> (RoundVM, A)) -> (RoundVM, A) {